mathewlewallen/awesome-free-tools/README.md

 > Curated list of the best free apps for Windows, Mac, and Linux

-🪟 means the app has builds for Windows. <br>
+🪟 means the app is available on Windows. <br>
-🍎 means the app has builds for macOS. <br>
+🍎 means the app is available on macOS. <br>
-🐧 means the app has builds for Linux. <br>
+🐧 means the app is available on Linux. <br>
 ⭐ means the app is recommended by us.

 ## Contents